t4kaha00/Company-Project-2-Cajo/README.md

 3)  Have to go through some tutorials before starting the project as I am not used to php.
 The website that the company asked me to get reference from is very vast.

-4)  Kickoff meeting and looking through the company slides for my tasks for the project (1 hour) Tutorials for php, server and database (2 hours) Preparing all the documents before starting the project (2 hours) Setting up server and database (2 hours) Downloading the project and installing (3 hours)
+4)  Kickoff meeting and looking through the company slides for my tasks for the project (1 hour), Tutorials for php, server and database (2 hours), Preparing all the documents before starting the project (2 hours), Setting up server and database (2 hours), Downloading the project and installing (3 hours)

 # Week 2: 21.01.2017 - 27.01.2017